Here’s what happened when a Georgia lawmaker scrutinized the Trump campaign’s list of allegedly illegal votes

 Braynard said in an email to The Washington Post that he “appreciated her feedback and look forward to getting her records that are questionable.
 I was happy to make a statement and happy to hear feedback and questions.”

-The episode shows how quickly the allegations by Trump and his supporters have fallen apart under scrutiny — particularly in courts, which have consistently rejected the assertions that rampant irregularities tainted the vote.
+The episode shows how quickly the allegations by Trump and his supporters have fallen apart under scrutiny, particularly in the courts, which have consistently rejected assertions that rampant irregularities tainted the vote.

 Yet in Georgia and elsewhere, many state Republicans have given Trump a platform to air the claims, holding legislative hearings on election integrity that have largely been used to recycle conspiracy theories and unsubstantiated allegations.